sakaiproject/sakai/basiclti/docs/sakai_lti_portlet.md

 Since External Tool is a portlet, we do not have the "frame-within-frame" problem that Linktool would have since LinkTool is a traditional Sakai tool.
-But since Basic LTI demands an iframe for an external tool the External Tool portlet generates an iframe for the external tool content and places the following URL into the iframe:
+But since LTI demands an iframe for an external tool the External Tool portlet generates an iframe for the external tool content and places the following URL into the iframe:

-/access/basiclti/site/63ed6677-6ac4-4-466f7f51fc68/dcb61c3e-508-3238ecd330cc
+/access/lti/site/63ed6677-6ac4-4-466f7f51fc68/dcb61c3e-508-3238ecd330cc

-The URL is served through /access and a **basiclti** Entity Producer.
+The URL is served through /access and a **lti** Entity Producer.
 This means that the URL can effectively be used anywhere.
 It needs to be in its own window or in an iFrame because it will generate and auto-submit the form data as shown above – but this allows clever reuse